Theming

 MainProject/WebUI/resources/css/

 subfolder of your AIMMS project.
 You can name this CSS file as you like.
 It should contain a series of themable properties, which you can assign your own values.
-These properties are listed in logical groups in the base-theme-<AIMMS version>.css file, which you can use as a base for your work.
-It is located in a subfolder of the AIMMS installation folder:
+These properties are listed in logical groups in the base-theme-<WebUI Library Version>.css file, which you can use as a starting place for your work.

-On side-note: a pretty large section of that file is aimed at providing a Data Color palette for widgets that can show annotated data, like Charts.
+On a side-note: a pretty large section of that file is aimed at providing a Data Color palette for widgets that can show annotated data, like Charts.
 If you’re interested in exploring your options there, please read Data Coloring and Palettes too.
+Also, please ignore the header comments in the file, as they are meant for internal reference only but could not be kept out of this file without also removing the other comments.
+The real comments start with “General guidelines for what the property name prefixes mean”.

 The values assigned in this base file are the values that are used by default in the WebUI AIMMS theme.
 Please note that in your own .css file, you do not have to specify properties from the base file which you do not want to change.
 This will make sure that you will benefit from the effect of potential future updates to the default values in the base file and that your own file shows your clean changes only.